ihar21/test-tasks/task2/README.md

-# Task 2
+# Task 2 : Maze
 # Time
 ~ 3 hr
 # Big O
 Maze generation - O(n) where n depends on maze size.
 Moving(Access) - O(1).
 The player moves through the labyrinth using coordinates that can be easily changed when accessing a two-dimensional array.
-Therefore, the player will not go through every cell of the maze and there is no point in brute force.
+Therefore, the player will not go through every cell of the maze and there is help to avoiding brute force.
 # How to run
 1.Install next modules:
     ```